wp-plugins/multisite-enhancements/readme.txt

  1. Upload the files to the `/wp-content/plugins/` directory
  1. Activate the plugin through the 'Network/Plugins' menu in WordPress and hit 'Network Activate'
  1. No options, no settings, it works

+== Screenshots ==
+ 1. Blog ID on Sites
+ 1. User ID on Users
+ 1. Add New link to install new plugin on each blog
+ 1. Manage Comments with Counter on Admin Bar
+ 1. On which blog is the plugin active
+ 1. On which blog is the theme active
+ 1. New Admin footer text
+ 1. Favicon on Admin bar

 == Other Notes ==